-Invoke Design • Import Design.
+Invoke File • Import Design.
 Enter controller_synth_syn.v for your Verilog netlist and controller_synth as the top-level cell.
-Enter muddlib.lib as the Common Timing Library, muddlib.lef as the LEF file, and controller_synth_syn.sdc as the timing constraint file.
+Enter muddlib.lef as the LEF file.
 Then, click on the Advanced tab.
-Click on Power and enter vdd! as the Power Net and gnd! as the Ground Net.
+Click on Power and enter VDD as the Power Net and VSS as the Ground Net.
+Remember to capitalize, else you will get failures.